Dependable, Experienced, Knowledgeable

 The range of potential theft crimes that an individual can be accused of in New Jersey runs the gamut from simple shoplifting to aggravated robbery and complex fraud.
 N.J.S.A.
 2C:20-3 generally governs theft crimes in the state of New Jersey, whether the defendant is charged in Robbinsville, Hamilton, Trenton, North Brunswick, Princeton, or anywhere else in NJ.
 Regardless of the crime alleged, a theft conviction can hang over your head for years to come, in the form of jail time, lengthy probation periods, and general embarrassment.
 Having an experienced Lawrence theft crimes attorney on your side throughout the legal process can make all the difference in your theft crime case.

-At Aydelotte & Scardella Law LLC in Hamilton, NJ, I strongly advocate on behalf of each and every one of my clients from arrest through resolution of the case.
+At The Scardella Law Firm LLC in Hamilton, NJ, I strongly advocate on behalf of each and every one of my clients from arrest through resolution of the case.
 In my experience, open negotiations with the prosecution through each stage of a theft crime case can be key to a successful resolution.
 I have successfully defended hundreds of cases and have over a decade of experience navigating the New Jersey criminal justice system, and I will put my skills to work for you in developing the best possible defense strategy for your theft offense case.
 I am dedicated to my clients, and I offer 24/7 support, as well as a friendly, understanding environment.
 Each theft crime case is unique, and in my office, each defense is uniquely formulated to fit the specific facts of the case and to meet the goals of the client.

 Skilled East Windsor Attorney Lauren Scardella’s Years of Experience Helps in Theft Crime Defenses in NJ